alexmolas/alexmolas.github.io/_posts/2022-03-11-continuous-blackjack-i.md

 In this first post, we have derived the generic equation for the probability of falling in a range $(a, b)$ given that we're currently in $t$.
 We have also derived the condition that the optimal thresholds have to fulfill.
 Finally, we have studied the particular case of the uniform distribution - both numerically and analytically - and studied its properties.

 In the following posts we will study how all these results change when the distribution $P$ changes.
 We will also study the case where we play against $N$ players instead of only one.

+---

+[^1]: To compute the optimal threshold and its deviation we have run a Monte-Carlo simluation.
+This is, we have generated 1000 samples of the threshold-vs-probability curve using the expected winning probability and its 99% confidence interval.
+Then, we have computed the optimal threshold for each of these samples, and from this set of optimal thresholds we have computed the average and standard deviation.